Our Washington, D.C., bureau reports on congressional delegations and key Supreme Court and administrative decisions that affect our state.

-Laura covers the nation’s capital as a senior reporter for States Newsroom.
-Her areas of coverage include politics and policy, lobbying, elections, and campaign finance.
+Ashley Murray covers the nation’s capital as a senior reporter for States Newsroom.
+Her coverage areas include domestic policy and appropriations.

 Ariana covers the nation's capital for States Newsroom.
 Her areas of coverage include politics and policy, lobbying, elections and campaign finance.

 U.S. House approves debt limit package, sending it to Senate with just days until default deadline

 WASHINGTON — The U.S. House took a broadly bipartisan vote Wednesday night on the debt limit package, sending it to the U.S. Senate where lawmakers are expected to vote quickly to clear the measure.
 The bill would suspend the nation’s borrowing limit through Jan.
 1, 2025 and set caps on discretionary spending for two years. […]

 Debt limit deal hits turbulence in Congress as leaders prep for vote